Approximation of functions with one-bit neural networks: Approximation error

-For reasons that will become apparent in the next section on quantization, we show how to relate the iterated Bernstein approximation $U_{n,r}(f)$ of $f$ to the Bernstein polynomial $B_n(f_{n,r})$ of a (possibly) different function $f_{n,r}$.
-The existence of $f_{n,r}$ is done so constructively.
-We first define $P_{r-2}$ as a univariate polynomial,
+In the next section on quantization, we will show to quantize the coefficients of a function written in the Bernstein basis.
+For this reason, we show how to relate the iterated Bernstein approximation $U_{n,r}(f)$ to the Bernstein polynomial $B_n(f_{n,r})$ of a possibly different function $f_{n,r}$, which can be found constructively via the formula,